vnckppl/pySpec/README.md

-This shell script let's you create a
+This shell Python script let's you create a spectrogram from most type of audio files.

 The script requires [ffmpeg](https://ffmpeg.org/) to be installed and requires the following Python libraries: numpy, matplotlib, wave.
 You can install these requirements by running: